MOUNTAIN MAN TRIATHLON: OLYMPIC & LONG COURSE

 Race Fees / Registration Deadlines

-We will be offering an Aquabike race at this year’s events.
-Whether you have bad knees, are working through an injury, or just plain don’t like to run, this is the event for you.
-Swim, bike, and be done.
+Aquabike: Swim, bike, and be done.
+Whether you have bad knees, are working through an injury, or just plain don’t like to run, Aquabike could be the event for you.
 Your finishing time will be recorded as you cross the Bike In line at transition.
 From there you can take your time, rack your bike, then get your finisher medal and drop off your timing chip at the Finish banner.
-Register Here

 Race Logistics and Packet Pick Up